Detection of the number of principal components by extended AIC-type method: Introduction

 \section{Introduction}

 Detection of the number of principal components from a noisy data is one of the fundamental problems in many scientific fields.
 It is often the starting point for the signal parameter estimation problem such as signal processing \citep{Wax:Kailath:1985}, wireless communications \citep{Nicoli:Simeone:Spagnolini:2003}, array processing \citep{Bohme:1991} and finance \citep{Bai:Ng:2002} to list a few and has primary importance \citep{Anderson:2003}.
+The most common approach to solving this problem is by using information theoretic criteria, and in particular minimum description length (MDL) \citep{Rissanen:1978}, Bayesian information criterion (BIC) and Akaike information criterion (AIC) \citep{Wax:Kailath:1985}.